mariochampion/roboflow/README.md

 (working on this right now: 2017-12-20)

 ## Purpose & Goal
-roboflow was created to get a better sense for TensorFlow's image classifier by making it easier to gather 1000s of similar images by hashtag (such as "#robot" or "#robotart") to serve as re/training examples, and to enable easy testing of different TensorFlow hyperparameter settings for creating classifiers. specifically, tagged images are downloaded (right now from webstagram) and then sorted into labeled sub-directories, which are periodically 'harvested' to retrain TensorFlow to create new classifiers.
+roboflow was created to get a better sense for TensorFlow's image classifier by making it easier to gather 1000s of similar images by hashtag (such as "#robot" or "#robotart") to serve as re/training examples, and to enable easy testing of different TensorFlow hyperparameter settings for creating classifiers. specifically, tagged images are downloaded (right now from webstagram) and then sorted, according to a 'confidencemin' variable, into labeled sub-directories, which are periodically 'harvested' to retrain TensorFlow to create new classifiers.

 ### 'basetag' concept